-2015 2016 2017 2020 2021 2022 Estero Fire Rescue building, with IT support provided by Into a contract with Calvin Giordano and Associates to provide It services, in addition to Community Development Hurricane Irma, effectively protecting Village It infrastructure during the storm and restoring full transitioning all employees to remote work.
+2015 2016 2017 2020 2021 2022 operations at Estero Fire Rescue building, with IT support provided by Into a contract with Calvin Giordano and Associates to provide It services, in addition to Community Development Hurricane Irma, effectively protecting Village It infrastructure during the storm and restoring full operations within 24 hours post- COVID-19 pandemic by transitioning all employees to remote work.
 To support long-term remote working, the Village replaces desktop computer with mobile The Village approves multiple contracts that will transition all operation and data storage to "the cloud."